 Music has an uncanny ability to change our mood.
 It can fill us with energy, calm us down and, for some people, move us to tears.
 This can be used to our benefit when we are trying to calm down at night to go to sleep or to supercharge a party that would otherwise move pretty slowly.
 The same thing can be said about music’s ability to boost your motivation levels when you’re working out.

 When you’re repeating similar routines throughout the week, it can get boring over time.
 Unless you’re talking with a friend, you might find that there are times that your drive to keep going at full force can wane.
-Loading your playlist on your MP3 player with motivational music that will keep you moving.
+Loading your playlist with motivational music on your phone or even on your old MP3 player can be an important step to keep you moving.

 This isn’t just the type of advice that a friend or even the trainer would give you.
 Many scientific studies are even supporting the claims that music not only boosts an individual’s motivation while exercising, but that it also enhances endurance, strength, and even motor coordination.

 When you’re just not feeling it, popping on the headphones with the right tunes can get you through the whole routine without a second thought as to whether or not you want to do it.
 At the same time that it is helping you to forget all about your fatigue, it also drives your muscles and your heart.